Yuto-A2/laravelProject/README.md

 ---

 - If you were unable to complete the assignment, explain what you wanted to do and why you couldn't complete it.

 When I try add orders and update orders, 403 error comes up.
 I  would like to practice laravel more and be used to using it.

 ---

-- Your thoughts on Laravel and if you wanted to cover anything else in the class to supplement your learnings For now, it is easier for me to use php, but I believe laravel is more useful when I get used to it because I could create login page more easily than php.
+- Your thoughts on Laravel and if you wanted to cover anything else in the class to supplement your learnings.

+For now, it is easier for me to use php, but I believe laravel is more useful when I get used to it because I could create login page more easily than php.

 I also did not have to write SQL query, so Laravel would be useful tool.